Workflow automation rules

 bd4a7033d423b893d0b6334ad31b03d2.png

-We also recommend you familiarize yourself with the rules that were automatically added to your account immediately after registration.
+We also recommend that you check out the sample rules in our knowledge base, the rules that were automatically added to your account as soon as you registered, and the rules video tutorial.

 Was this article helpful?